SenseNet/docs.sensenet.com/content/concepts/fields/08-choice.md

 # React field controls

 Choice field can be rendered in multiple ways based on its configuration.
-If the field can contain multiple options as a value, it can be rendered as a CheckboxGroup, if it can have only one selected value, you can choose between DropDownList and RadioButtonGroup controls.
+If the field can contain multiple options as a value, it can be rendered as a CheckboxGroup or a DropDownList (default is CheckboxGroup), if it can have only one selected value, you can choose between DropDownList and RadioButtonGroup controls (default is DropDownList).
 On how to use them, see the [related docs](https://sn-react-component-docs.netlify.app/?path=/story/fieldcontrols-checkboxgroup--new-mode)